celo-org/docs/blog/05-2-2023-A-decentralized-social-network-that-rewards-users-for-their-content-and-participation-on-the-celo-blockchain/A-decentralized-social-network-that-rewards-users-for-their-content-and-participation-on-the-celo-blockchain.md

     }
 }
 ```

+You can access the full code by clicking this [Link](https://github.com/Ogoyi/SocialNetwork)

 To provide users with information about the total number of posts in our decentralized social network, we implement the `getPostCount` function.